OperationFman/portfolio/README.md

 ## How To Update Content

-Eventually I'd like to rework the content updating method to use a headless CMS service like [Strapi](https://strapi.io/) but for now tutorials are updated by changing content within [Notion Pages](https://www.notion.so/) and the rest of the page content is changed by updating .ts files within the repository `~/src/datasources`.
-So going forward, the following instructions expect that you have the repo running locally and are permitted to push changes.
+In the future, it is intended to implement a more efficient content updating process utilizing a headless CMS solution such as [Strapi](https://strapi.io/).
+Currently, updates to tutorial content are made directly within [Notion Pages](https://www.notion.so/) and modifications to other page elements are performed by updating the .ts files within the repository's `~/src/datasources directory`.
+Hence, the subsequent instructions assume that you have access to the local repository and are authorized to make and push changes.

 &nbsp;